ACoAs MANIPULATING Self & Others (Part 3c)

 ACoAs: Even though we are in fact quite smart – to have figured out how to survive so much chaos & cruelty – we don’t know who we are inside.
 So it’s not surprising that we seem oblivious to fundamental differences in the personalities of people we meet or live with.
 We act as if they are all the same – but more specifically – the same as us (symbiosis).

-This is the crux of our emotional & psychological blindness: Our WIC narcissistically wants everyone to be a carbon copy of ourselves, as if that would validate us & give us permission to be ourselves.
+This is the crux of our emotional & psychological blindness: Our WIC narcissistically wants everyone to be a carbon copy of us, as if that would validate & give us permission to be ourself.
 It’s the only way it thinks it can be safe.

-▶︎ Studying the various Styles of children & adults allows us to distinguish ourselves from others, & be better able to interact with them based on who they are.
+▶︎ Studying the various Styles of children & adults allows us to distinguish ourself from others, & be better able to interact with them based on who they are.

-RECOVERY: But first we need to find our who we truly are (via our inventories, plus mirroring & validation from others) to get comfortable with ourselves, so that it’s OK to see who other people are, without it threatening us.
+RECOVERY: But first we need to find our who we truly are (via our inventories, plus mirroring & validation from others) to get comfortable, so that it’s OK to see who other people are, without it threatening us.
 Another irony – the more we can do that the safer we actually feel!

 REVIEW